oklas/react-through/docs/basics/ManyAgents.md

   </div>
 ```

-Then we can receive all that props from all agents of the area using
+Then we receive all that props from all agents of the area using
 `throughArea` higher-order components creator function: